 Following recommendations from the Scientific and Technical Advisory Cell in Jersey (STAC) and in consultation with Public Health, the Jersey Government has agreed to relax the isolation policy for fully vaccinated direct contacts, and to extend the COVID Status Certification scheme to those who have been fully vaccinated outside the CTA on 23 June 2021.

 There is a delay to entering Stage 7 as case rates increase in the UK and on-island.
 It is believed that the Island will now enter Stage 7 on or around 5 July.
 Until that time, nightclubs are closed and stand-up drinking is not allowed.

 The Jersey Financial Services Commission (JFSC) continues to work remotely in part, however its main reception reopened on 1 June.
-The Registry is working in an entirely digital basis and document submission is through the electronic filing portal Easy Companies Registry and by email for the JFSC.
+The Registry is working on an entirely digital basis and document submission is through the electronic filing portal Easy Companies Registry and by email for the JFSC.
 The Registry is also in the process of rolling out a new platform called myRegistry.

-3. Certificates of good standing – if and how these are being conducted
+3. Certificates of good standing – normal services

 Certificates of good standing, whilst available electronically, are not a customary feature in relation to the execution of transactions with Jersey companies.